overture-stack/ego-ui/README.md

 1. deploy the resulting `build/` folder

 ### Configure
-1. To change the brand image, replace the svg in [src/assets/brand-image.svg](src/assets/brand-image.svg) with your own brand image file
+1. To change the brand image, replace the svg in [src/assets/brand-image.svg](src/assets/brand-image.svg) and [src/assets/brand-image-small.svg](src/assets/brand-image-small.svg) with your own brand image files

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).